 MIT has a strong culture of student collaboration and believes that students should work together to solve problems—because that’s how problems are solved in the real world—with teams of people working together to reach a common goal.

-As a student, you can study with any (or all!) of MIT's five schools: Engineering, Science, Management, Architecture, and Humanities, Arts and Social Sciences.
+As a student, you can study with any (or all!) of MIT's five schools and one college: Engineering, Science, Management, Architecture, Humanities, Arts and Social Sciences, and Computing.
 You apply to MIT, not to a school or major.
 Exploration is encouraged for first-year students and you won’t choose a major until your sophomore year.

-Folks at MIT are always making, writing, and discovering new things.
-Whether on campus or off, there’s more than enough to explore about MIT.
-Consider this your starting point as you get to know MIT.
+Folks at MIT are always innovating, making, and discovering new things.
+Whether on campus or off (we are only one mile from downtown Boston!), there is so much to explore about MIT.
+Consider this your starting point as you get to know MIT!

 Fun Fact: Did you know that MIT is known for its clever hacks?
 What is a hack anyway?
 Hacking is a tradition at MIT and part of its culture.
 It is the stealth implementation of harmless pranks and creative inventions that are quirky, clever, and amusing.